 If God is calling you, He is likely purging, pruning, and preparing you.
 When God purges, He often removes key relationships from your life.
 God cleanses old mindsets and refines strengths and weaknesses.
 In the pruning, He cuts away anything that could be detrimental to the mission and prepares you to be a living testimony of His goodness.

 This is a moment to celebrate being with your Heavenly Father, and it is the best place to be.
 You become God’s servant when you agree to His will.
 If you notice any of these indicators in your life, you will move on to the next stage, preparation.
 In other words, act after learning.
-Many people are motivated to quit their jobs and start their own ministries.
-It is not wise to do that unless God has expressly and unequivocally instructed you to.

 Preparation is prudent.
-It still took the Apostle Paul several years before his mission started, even after he was halted in his tracks by Jesus Christ.
+It still took the Apostle Paul several years before his mission started, even after he was stopped in his tracks by Jesus Christ.
 Therefore, continue to pray fervently and take the necessary precautions to set yourself up for a fruitful task that will exalt our Heavenly Father.

 Conclusion